 In addition to these scholarly honors, Dr. Madsen has been recognized for his distinguished service to The Florida State University: first elected to the Faculty Senate in 1965 (and still serving), he was elected President in 1970 and served on the Steering Committee for many years.
 Dr. Madsen has received the Ross Oglesby Award for outstanding service to students and the University and was named the Daisy Flory Parker Alumni Professor and the Distinguished Teaching Professor.
 He was also recognized as an Outstanding Mentor when FSU first established this award.
 Dr. Madsen is also the Robert O. Lawton Distinguished Professor of Music, the highest honor faculty can bestow on a colleague.

 Prior to his many achievements at FSU, Dr. Madsen was a professional trumpeter; a director of bands at Helper City Schools in Utah; acting director of the Marching and Concert Bands at Brigham Young University.
 In 1999 He was awarded the Kappa, Kappa Psi Distinguished Service to Music Medal for his contributions to bands.
 He also volunteered as a juvenile court counselor in Tallahassee for 10 years specializing in family, court and learning problems.
 Dr. Madsen currently serves as the Coordinator of Music Education, Music Therapy, and Contemporary Media at FSU, and continues to consult and present workshops for many private and government organizations.

 Congratulations to Dr. Clifford K. Madsen on his induction into the FMEA Hall of Fame!

-To view the excerpt from the FMEA conference program, please click here:
+To view a list of FMEA Award recipients, please click here: